Making Your Education as Affordable as Possible

 Entrance Counseling is a mandatory information session that takes place before you receive your first federal student loan that explains your responsibilities and rights as a student borrower.

-You must complete both the entrance counseling and the MPN at studentaid.gov before we can make the first disbursement of your loan.
+You must complete both the Entrance Counseling and the MPN at studentaid.gov before we can make the first disbursement of your loan.

-Register Your Online Financial Aid Account at ycp.studentforms.com
+Register Your Online Financial Aid Account

 Sign Up for a Payment Plan

 If you want to spread out what you owe, sign up for a payment plan with the Business Office.
-More details are on the next page and you can contact the office to discuss your options.
+More details can be found in the section above labeled "Business Office" and you can contact the office to discuss your options.

 Business Office